By Andrew Stephen, Chief Executive, Sustainable Restaurant Association

 While Earth Hour is the launch, our plan is for One Planet Plates to feature on menus for the long-term, engaging all restaurants and diners to support better, more sustainable food practices.

 Sustainability is one of the underlining themes of HRC next year and there will be plenty of learnings to take away from the show to help you and your business make more sustainable choices.
-We will have sessions at 2020 Vision Stage from industry leading speakers and plenty of exhibitors for you to talk to and find out what sustainably means to them.
+We will have sessions at the Vision Stage from industry leading speakers and plenty of exhibitors for you to talk to and find out what sustainability means to them.